Rai898/Raiza_KessokuBand_Website/README.md

-# Raiza_MOD20HW
+# Raiza_KessokuBand_WebsiteDesign
-webpage design Hw for mod 20
+webpage design for the fictional band 'Kessoku Band' in the anime 'Bocchi the Rock'